JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Arseny Kapoulkine once again helped me out here.
 As part of meshoptimizer, they started experimenting with their [nanite.cpp](https://github.com/zeux/meshoptimizer/blob/d93419ced5956307f41333c500c8037c8b861d59/demo/nanite.cpp) demo.
 In this PR, I copied his code for LOD cut selection.

 To determine the group bounding sphere, you simply build a new bounding sphere enclosing all of the group's childrens' bounding spheres.
 The first group you build out of LOD 0 uses the LOD 0 culling bounding spheres around each meshlet.
 This way, you ensure that both the error (using the existing method of taking the max error among the group and group children), _and_ the bounding sphere are monotonic.
-Error is no longer stored in the radius of the bounding sphere, and is instead stored as a seperate f16 (lets us pack both group and parent group error into a single u32, and the lost precision is irrelevant).
+Error is no longer stored in the radius of the bounding sphere, and is instead stored as a separate f16 (lets us pack both group and parent group error into a single u32, and the lost precision is irrelevant).
 This also gave me the opportunity to clean up the code now that I understand the theory better, and clarify the difference between meshlets and meshlet groups better.

 For projecting the error at runtime, we now use the below function.
 I can't claim to understand how it works that well (and it's been a few weeks since I last looked at it), but it does work.
 The end result is that we get more seamless LOD changes, and our mesh to meshlet mesh converter is more robust (it used to crash on larger meshes, due to a limitation in the code for how I calculated group bounding spheres).